kubernetes/ingress-nginx/docs/deploy/index.md

 # Installation Guide

 !!! attention
-    The default configuration watches Ingress object from **all the namespaces**.
+    The default configuration watches Ingress object from **all namespaces**.

     To change this behavior use the flag `--watch-namespace` to limit the scope to a particular namespace.